r0ah/vitacheat/README.md

 You can submit your own codes by opening an [issue](https://github.com/r0ah/vitacheat/issues/new).
 Please use the code header format below.

+You can also submit your codes [here](https://gbatemp.net/threads/vitacheat-finalcheat-database.485343).
+Please mention my username @roah.

 ## Code Header ##

 For collaborators, use this [header](https://github.com/r0ah/vitacheat/wiki/Code-Header) for your codes.
 It's not perfect and contact me if you have suggestions.